arangodb/arangodb/Documentation/Books/Manual/Deployment/ActiveFailover/ManualStart.md

 we are establishing a port forwarding from our local IP (192.168.1.1 port 10000 in this example) to port 8529 inside the container.
 Within the command we are telling _arangod_ how it can be reached from the outside `--cluster.my-address tcp://192.168.1.1:10000`.

+### Authentication

+To start the official Docker container you will have to decide on an authentication method, otherwise the container will not start.

+Provide one of the arguments to Docker as an environment variable.
+There are three
+options:

+1. ARANGO_NO_AUTH=1

+   Disable authentication completely.
+Useful for local testing or for operating in a trusted network (without a public interface).

+2. ARANGO_ROOT_PASSWORD=password

+   Start ArangoDB with the given password for root.

+3. ARANGO_RANDOM_ROOT_PASSWORD=1

+   Let ArangoDB generate a random root password.

+For an in depth guide about Docker and ArangoDB please check the official documentation: https://hub.docker.com/r/arangodb/arangodb/ .
+Note that we are using the image `arangodb/arangodb` here which is always the most current one.
+There is also the "official" one called `arangodb` whose documentation is here: https://hub.docker.com/_/arangodb/